steilerDev/homebridge-openhab2-complete/README.md

 ```

 ## Supported HAP Services
 The following is a list of all services that are currently supported and which values are required within the accessory configuration.
 Every accessory needs a `name` (as shown in HomeKit later) and a `type`.
+The combination of `name` and `type` needs to be unique and should not change in the hombridge configuration (you can safely rename the item within the Home.app after adding them).
+Changing `name` or `type` in the config will change the item's serial number, which would be registered as a new/different one.

 * Complex Accessories:
   * [Lightbulb](#lightbulb)